Billingegroup/cookiecutter/README.md

     5. Any files that we moved over from the old place, but put into a new location in the new repo, we need to delete them from git.
 For example, files that were in `doc/manual/source/` in the old repo but are not `doc/source` we correct by typing `git add doc/manual/source`.
 12. Run pytest `python -m diffpy.<package_name>.tests` to make sure everything is working (e.g., `python -m diffpy.pdfmorph.tests`).
 There should be no errors if all tests passed previously when you were working on pre-commit.
 You may encounter deprecation warnings.
 There might be several possibilities:
     1. If you see numpy deprecation warnings, you can either try to fix them (or fix them later) or install `numpy < 2` for now.
 Remember to add it to Github issue.
     2. If you see pkg_resources deprecation warnings, you can fix them by migrating to `importlib_resources`.
 Refer to the [migration guide](https://importlib-resources.readthedocs.io/en/latest/migration.html).
+Remember to add `importlib_resources` to `requirements/test.txt`.

 #### API workflow
 This should be done only when the above steps are finished.